lallaria/MultiworldGG/worlds/luigismansion/docs/setup_en.md

 ## Generating a Single-Player Game

-1. After modifying your yaml, place it into your Archipelago/player folder
+1. After modifying your yaml, place it into your MultiworldGG/player folder
    - Alternately, navigate to the [Player Settings](../player-settings) page, configure your options, and click the "Generate Game" button.
-2. Open the Archipelago Launcher and click "Generate".
+2. Open the MultiworldGG Launcher and click "Generate".
 This will create a zip file in MultiworldGG/output
    - You will need to open this .zip to get your .aplm patch file
-3. Navigate to the Archipelago website and go to the Host Game page
+3. Navigate to the MultiworldGG website and go to the Host Game page
 4. Click upload file and pass it the .zip created in your output folder
 5. Click the "Create New Room" link.
 6. Run the MultiworldGGLauncher.exe and click `Open Patch`.
 Select your `.aplm` patch file.
 You will be prompted to locate your Luigi's Mansion ISO the first time you do this.
    - This action will automatically run the Luigi's Mansion Client.
    - The patch will be placed in the same folder as your patch file by default.
-   - You will ***not*** need to patch the game every time, and can simply run the `LMClient` from the list on the right of the Archipelago Launcher to continue later.
+   - You will ***not*** need to patch the game every time, and can simply run the `LMClient` from the list on the right of the MultiworldGG Launcher to continue later.
 7. Open Dolphin and from Dolphin, open your newly patched Luigi's Mansion ISO.
 Load all the way into a brand new save file, and pause.
    - Ensure that "Enable GPU Overclock" and "Emulated Memory Size Override" are both off in your Dolphin settings